Muntilan

 Muntilan township is one of the main market centers on the western slopes of Mount Merapi, a major volcano in central Java within the administrative ambit of the regional government in Magelang.
-The locality is densely populated; in mid-2024 there was a population of 81,555 people living in an area of 30.36 km^{2}, indicating a population density of 2,686 per km^{2}.
+The locality of this district is densely populated; in mid-2024 there was a population of 81,555 people living in an area of 30.36 km^{2}, indicating a population density of 2,686 per km^{2}.

 History

 The adjacent countryside has many villages with pesantren and strong allegiances to stricter forms of Islam.
 In contrast, villages closer to the Kraton palaces of Surakarta and Yogyakarta tend to be more influenced by syncretic views of Javanese beliefs.

 Jesuits have long had a presence in the town, having a school, seminary, and a necropolis containing the remains of many of their earlier members.
 Frans van Lith, a Jesuit priest from The Netherlands, arrived in Muntilan in 1897 and played an important role in promoting Catholicism in the area.
 Indonesia's first Catholic cardinal, Justinus Darmojuwono, is buried in Kerkhoof Muntilan, a cemetery for prominent Catholics in the town.

 During the Second World War, Muntilan was the site of a Japanese prisoner of war camp which contained many Dutch families.